rackerlabs/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

 ### Prerequisites

-- Know how to log in to your Sitecore content management website.
-The instructions are found in the "Sitecore Cloud management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)
+- Ability to log in to your Sitecore content management website.
+For instructions see the "Sitecore Cloud content management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)

-- Familiarity with [Deploying to Sitecore Cloud using FTP](/how-to/deploy-to-sitecore-cloud-using-ftp/).
-If your content includes changes that are dependent on any custom code, deploy your updated code before publishing any new content.
+- Familiarity with [deploying to Sitecore Cloud using FTP](/how-to/deploy-to-sitecore-cloud-using-ftp/).
+If your content includes changes that are depend on custom code, deploy your updated code before publishing new content.

-### Publish to Sitecore
+### Publish content to Sitecore

 1. Log in to your Sitecore content management site.